![]() |

 Page from the 1912 Holton Harmony Hints magazine and shown in high pitch.

 Some views of the trumpet when purchased.
-It's wearing modern finger buttons.
+It was wearing modern finger buttons.

 All apart and ready for restoration.